Visitor Guidelines for Inpatients

 - Have been asked to be on home quarantine or isolation

 - Are under the age of 18

 - Complete symptom screening at entry.
 Family caregivers deemed to be at risk for or exhibiting signs of a Covid-19 infection will not be allowed to enter.

 - Wear approved face coverings that fully cover the nose and mouth.
 Masks with valves, gators, bandanas, gas masks or any masks that do not cover the nose and mouth are not permitted.
 A mask will be provided, if necessary.

 - Refrain from eating while in the hospital.
-The cafeteria is currently open for staff only.
 Family caregivers may leave the hospital for meals, or other reasons, and return after eating.